X4J14/exo-prime-repo/README.md

 **;; benchmarks-game module ;;**

 *Requirements*:
-Depends on tests parameters, but by default requires free ~4Gb disk space and 6Gb RAM.
+Depends on tests parameters, but by default is requires ~4Gb disk space and 6Gb RAM.

 *Run parameters:*
 ```lisp